Have some pizza fraction fun with these digital slides. They are absolutely no-prep and will get your students to identify fractions.

 I love this book, with its rhyming words, cute pictures, and of course introduction to fractions.
 As you read through it, make a point to show the numerator and the denominator.
 Ask questions about how fractions are made, and how we can figure out which number goes where.

 Now it is time to jump into some pizza fun.
 These google slides are a fun way to practice identifying pizza from pizza.

 Most of the slides just show a pizza, and the children get to drag and drop the numerator and denominator into the correct spot.
 With Google slides you will have to go back and check to make sure they are correct.

 There are a few slides that ask the students to label the numerator and denominator.
 Just an extra step to get them familiar with those fun math words.

 Once your kiddos work through these digital learning slides, I highly suggest you try this activity that will expand on their knowledge of numerators and denominators.

-There is a printable version (which I prefer), but if needed kids can explore using pattern blocks on Boom Cards.
+There is a printable version (which I prefer).

 Learning about fractions can be fun, and pizza fractions are even more fun.
 I hope these resources help!